 The wait is finally over.

-In the next two months, I’m going to share teaser recipes from the book along with a couple “sample days in the Fed & Fit Project” so you can get a taste for my approach to leading folks down a path designed to help them build THEIR Perfect Plan.
+In the next two months, I’m going to share teaser recipes from the book (like these stuffed peppers) along with a couple “sample days in the Fed & Fit Project” so you can get a taste for my approach to leading folks down a path designed to help them build THEIR Perfect Plan.

 Hang tight, this is going to be a wild ride!

-NOW, let’s talk about this recipe.
-This is one of my favorite dishes in the book be cause it’s a convenient balanced meal in a concise package!
+NOW, let’s talk about these stuffed peppers.
+This is one of my favorite dishes in the book because it’s a convenient balanced meal in a concise package!
 Best yet, it’s unlike any stuffed pepper you’ve had before.
 THIS stuffed pepper sits on a bed of luscious butternut squash (for a healthy dose of veggie-based starch) and is topped off with some of the tastiest curried ground beef to ever pass through my kitchen.
 I like to make these in one large batch and then individually wrap then freeze the leftovers for a convenient freezer meal ready to enjoy on busy days!

-I hope you love these as much as I do.
+I hope you love these curried beef and butternut squash stuffed peppers as much as I do.
+They’re hearty, filling, and so much more sturdy than traditional stuffed peppers!

 - 2 pounds ground beef